-An African American Resource Center, specifically targeted toward African American individuals who are justice-involved and experience mental illness, plays a crucial role in addressing unique challenges and promoting positive outcomes for this population.
+An African American Resource Center, specifically targeted toward African American individuals who are justice-involved with Serious Mental Illness (SMI) or Substance Use Disorder (SUD) or living in community with SMI/SUD, plays a crucial role in addressing unique challenges and promoting positive outcomes for this population.
 The importance of such centers can be analyzed through various lenses:

 - a.
 Cultural Competency: African American individuals often face systemic barriers and cultural stigma related to mental health and the justice system.
 This center can provide culturally competent care that respects and integrates the individuals' cultural, historical, and social backgrounds into their treatment plans.
 This approach fosters trust and improves engagement with mental health services. - b.
 Addressing Disparities: African Americans are disproportionately affected by the criminal justice system and often face significant disparities in mental health care.
 An African American Resource Center can actively work towards reducing these disparities by offering targeted support, advocacy, and resources that are specifically designed to meet the needs of African American justice-involved individuals. - c.
 Community Support: An African American Resource Center can serve as a vital community hub, offering a sense of belonging and support to individuals who might otherwise feel marginalized.
 It can provide a range of services, including mental health treatment, community reintegration programs, and legal assistance, all within a supportive and understanding environment. - d.
 Holistic Approach: An African American center can adopt a holistic approach to care, addressing not just mental illness but also the social determinants of health, such as housing, employment, education, and social support.
-By providing comprehensive support, a center can help individuals rebuild their lives meaningfully. - e.
-Advocacy and Education: A center can play a key role in advocating for systemic changes that address equity issues facingAfrican American individuals and educating the public about the intersection of race, mental health, and the justice system.
+By providing comprehensive support, a center can help individuals rebuild their lives meaningfully.

+- e.
+Advocacy and Education: A center can play a key role in advocating for systemic changes that address equity issues facing African American individuals and educating the public about the intersection of race, mental health, and the justice system.
 It may contribute to a more equitable and just society by raising awareness and challenging stereotypes. - f.
 Reducing Recidivism: By offering targeted support and services, an African American Resource Center can help reduce recidivism rates among justice-involved individuals.
 Access to mental health care, community resources, and rehabilitative programs can decrease the likelihood of re-offense and support long-term recovery and reintegration. - g.
 Empowerment: Providing a space that focuses on the strength and resilience of the African American community can empower justice-involved individuals.
 Empowerment can foster a sense of agency, encouraging individuals to actively participate in their treatment and recovery process.

-In conclusion, an African American Resource Center for justice-involved individuals who have mental illness is vital for providing culturally competent care, addressing systemic disparities, offering community support, and promoting holistic well-being.
+In conclusion, an African American Resource Center for both justice-involved and non-justice involved individuals who have mental illness is vital for providing culturally competent care, addressing systemic disparities, offering community support, and promoting holistic well-being.
 A center is crucial for fostering equitable treatment outcomes and supporting the broader goals of social justice and community reintegration.

-1. A Recommendation:
+1. A Recommendation: County